HDhuman: High-quality Human Novel-view Rendering from Sparse Views: Related Work

 More recently, volume rendering is another method to achieve photo-realistic rendering.
 It uses volumes to represent the shape and appearance of a scene.
 Multi-plane images (MPIs) \cite{stereomag} is one of the most promising ways for this volumetric representation, which computes a separate RGB$\alpha$ image for each depth plane.
 The $\alpha$ channel and the RGB channels represent the shape and appearance of the scene respectively.
-Based on the MPIs-representation, \cite{soft3d} introduces a soft 3D representation of the scene geometry.
+Based on the MPIs-representation, Soft3D \cite{soft3d} introduces a soft 3D representation of the scene geometry.
 This representation enables it to handle the depth uncertainty of the scene.
-Benefit from the significant research progress on neural networks, \cite{llff, deepview} use neural networks to predict the MPIs for each input views.
+Benefiting from the significant research progress on neural networks, Flynn \etal and Mildenhall \etal \cite{llff, deepview} use neural networks to predict the MPIs for each input view.

 Another promising research direction for volume rendering is neural radiance fields (NeRF) \cite{nerf}, which uses a multi-layer perceptron (MLP) to represent the density and color fields of a scene and thus it is well-suited for differentiable rendering.
-However, both MPIs-based and NeRF-based works need dense camera views as input and always need to train or fine-tine am independent network of each scene.
-For human rendering on sparse views, \cite{neuralbody} uses latent codes that anchored on SMPL vertices to integrate observations from a multi-view video, thus enabling it to reconstruct and render humans from sparse views.
-However, \cite{neuralbody} is only able to render humans with relatively uniform textures.
-When human performers wear clothes with complex texture patterns, its rendering quality will degrade dramatically as the SMPL models do not contain any geometry details.
-Besides, it needs to train an independent network for a different human, which is extremely time-consuming.
-In our work, we introduce a new general framework for the high quality rendering of challenging human performers with complex texture patterns using spare views.
+Based on NeRF, Liu \emph{et al}. \cite{nsvf} propose neural sparse voxel structure for faster training and inference.
+However, both MPIs-based and NeRF-based \cite{nerf, nsvf} works need dense camera views as input and always need to train or fine-tune an independent network of each scene.